The Red Zone is NOW...

 To learn more, talk about your relationship, or seek help:

-- If you are the victim of physical violence or sexual assault by an intimate partner, and you need immediate assistance, call 911 for police or ambulance.
+- If you need emergency assistance, call 911 for police or ambulance.

-- If you are in an unhealthy relationship, it may be helpful for you to develop a Safety Plan.
-You can meet with the SOS Coordinator at Student Wellness & Health Promotion to learn more about your options and to develop a Safety Plan.
+- If you are in an unhealthy relationship, it may be helpful to develop a Safety Plan.
+You can meet with the SOS Coordinator or the DV Counselor at Student Wellness & Health Promotion to learn more about your options and develop a Safety Plan.
 Call 831-3457 to set up an appointment.
 To get started, Break the Cycle has a good Safety Plan Worksheet for college students.

 - If you are the victim of Intimate Partner Violence or Domestic Violence, you may wish to apply for a Protection From Abuse Order (PFA), which would legally prohibit the perpetrator from coming into contact with you.
 You may apply for a PFA when intimate partner violence has occurred regardless of your relationship status: past or present partners; married or unmarried; living together or separately; teenagers, young adults, or older adult partners; share a child or not; or oppositte-sex or same-sex partners.
 If you wish to obtain a PFA in New Castle County, Delaware, you need to go to Family Court to apply.
 There is an excellent Domestic Violence Advocacy Program providing assistance to victims through the court process to obtain a PFA.
 Call 302-255-0420 to reach DVAP.